-Though Botox has been a known treatment for diminishing the appearance of lines and wrinkles, Botox Cosmetic was not introduced to the market until 2002, when it was approved by the FDA for the temporary improvement of the appearance of moderate to severe glabellar lines, the lines that appear between the eyebrows.
-Botox Cosmetic was also approved for the treatment of moderate to severe crow’s feet, the lines that appear at the corners of the eyes, in 2013, and was approved again in 2017 for the treatment of moderate to severe forehead lines.
+Botox Cosmetic was not introduced to the market until 2002, when it was approved by the Food and Drug Administration (FDA) for the temporary improvement of the appearance of moderate to severe glabellar lines, which appear between the eyebrows.
+It was also approved for the treatment of moderate to severe crow’s feet, the lines that appear at the corners of the eyes, in 2013, and again in 2017 for the treatment of moderate to severe forehead lines.

-Botox Cosmetic is suitable for treating all of the abovementioned facial skin issues temporarily in any patient between the ages of 18 and 65.
-Though many patients may assume Botox Cosmetic is only intended for older patients who are already showing the signs of aging, it is also suitable for younger patients who wish to prevent the further development of glabellar lines, crow’s feet, and forehead lines.
+Botox Cosmetic is suitable for temporarily treating all of the abovementioned facial skin issues in patients between the ages of 18 and 65.
+Though many assume that Botox Cosmetic is intended for older patients who are already showing the signs of aging, it is also suitable for younger patients who wish to prevent further development of glabellar lines, crow’s feet, and forehead lines.

-Botox Therapeutic is a prescription medicine that is the same formulation as Botox Cosmetic, but that is used as treatment for a number of medical conditions or symptoms.
-Botox Therapeutic is sometimes referred to as Botox Medical, and the use of Botox for therapeutic purposes actually predates its use for cosmetic treatment.
-In fact, the cosmetic benefits of Botox were only noticed as a side effect of other medical treatments.
+Botox Therapeutic is a prescription medicine that is the same formulation as Botox Cosmetic, but is used as treatment for several medical conditions or symptoms.
+Sometimes referred to as Botox Medical, the use of Botox for therapeutic purposes predates its use for cosmetic treatment, which was originally noted as a side effect of medical treatment.
 As Botox Therapeutic is compositionally the same as Botox Cosmetic, the mechanism of action is the same, even though its uses are very different.

-Botox Therapeutic was first introduced on the market in 1989, with FDA approval for the treatment of eye muscle disorders such as strabismus (crossed eyes) and blepharospasm (eye twitching).
-Since its first introduction to the market, Botox Therapeutic has been discovered to help treat a number of other medical conditions and issues, including:
+Botox Therapeutic was first introduced in 1989, with Food and Drug Administration (FDA ) approval for the treatment of eye muscle disorders such as strabismus (crossed eyes) and blepharospasm (eye twitching) .
+Since its introduction, Botox Therapeutic has been discovered to help treat a number of other medical issues, including:

-Botox Therapeutic is suitable for any patient living with the abovementioned conditions that have been prescribed the injections by a medical professional.
-The age requirement for Botox Therapeutic varies by condition, with the injections being suitable for patients 12 and older in cases of strabismus or blepharospasm, patients 16 and older in cases of cervical dystonia, and patients 18 and older in cases of muscle stiffness, chronic migraines, incontinent, and overactive bladder symptoms.
+Botox Therapeutic is suitable for any patient living with the abovementioned conditions who has been prescribed the injections by a medical professional.
+The age requirement for Botox Therapeutic varies by condition, with treatment being suitable for patients 12 and older in cases of strabismus or blepharospasm, patients 16 and older in cases of cervical dystonia, and patients 18 and older in cases of muscle stiffness, chronic migraines, incontinence, and overactive bladder.